Can Globalisation Benefit All? Research Project

 Principal Investigator: Dr Isabella Weber

-Co-Investigator: Dr Gregor Semieniuk (SOAS, University of London)
+Co-Investigator: Dr Gregor Semieniuk (University of Massachusetts Amherst)

 Researchers: Tom Westland (University of Cambridge) and Junshang Liang (University of Massachusetts Amherst)

 Economists have increasingly turned to the study of persistence: the origins of the large variance in economic performance across countries are sought in the distant past.
 This literature mostly focuses on non-economic factors such as culture, geography, institutions or even genetics as the key factors that drive long-term differences in economic outcomes.
 Our project shifts the attention to a core economic factor instead: the long-term path dependence in export patterns and the persistence in underlying productive capabilities.